nmedia82/sync-wc-google/readme.txt

 directory take precedence.
 For example, `/assets/screenshot-1.png` would win over `/tags/4.3/screenshot-1.png` (or jpg, jpeg, gif).
 2. This is the second screen shot

-== Changelog ==

-= 9.5 =
-* Added: Dynamic custom taxonomy support for all taxonomies
-* Added: Automatic product_brand and custom taxonomy sync/fetch
-* Fixed: Custom taxonomy fields not being fetched from store to sheet
-* Improved: Dynamic filter registration for better extensibility
-* Enhanced: Better handling of taxonomy data in both directions

-= 9.3 =
-* Fixed: Plugin activation redirect issue in WordPress 6.5.2
-* Improved: Error handling and logging
-* Updated: Compatibility with latest WordPress version

-= 9.2 =
-* Enhanced: Performance improvements for large datasets
-* Fixed: Memory optimization for bulk operations
-* Updated: Google Apps Script integration

-= 9.1 =
-* Added: Better error handling for API timeouts
-* Improved: Chunk processing for large product catalogs
-* Fixed: Various minor bugs and improvements

-= 9.0 =
-* Major: Dynamic custom taxonomy support
-* Added: Automatic taxonomy field detection and processing
-* Enhanced: Bidirectional sync for custom taxonomies
-* Improved: Code architecture for better maintainability

-== Upgrade Notice ==

-= 9.5 =
-Major update with dynamic custom taxonomy support.
-All custom taxonomies like product_brand now work automatically.
-Backup your site before upgrading.
-**Managing the price** *Price changes were frequent due to the economy's instability; however, Bulk Product Sync will now adjust product prices in bulk for your store.*
-**Variable products** *In WooCommerce, it is difficult to create variations and variable products; however, Bulk Product Sync has made this process quite simple and quick.*
-**Much more ...** *As per your needs*

 == Installation ==
 1. Download the plugin and activate it